hdharshana/Azure-DP-300-Preparation-Blog/README.md

+---
+layout: default
+title: Home
+nav_order: 1
+description: "This is a collection of study notes for Azure DP-300 Certification Exam."
+permalink: /
+---

 # __Purpose__

 This blog summarizes the important take aways and key points to help prepare for the DP-300 Microsoft certtification exam.